jbranchaud/til/clojure/try-a-clojure-project-in-the-repl.md

 # Try A Clojure Project In The REPL

-The `lein-try` plugin can be added to your lein profile as a way to quickly try out a clojure project.
-By feeding `lein try` a project name and version, it will drop you into a repl session with that project loaded

 The `lein-try` plugin is a tool that makes it easy to quickly try out a clojure project in the lein repl.
 Given the name and version of a clojure project, it will drop you into a repl with that project loaded in.
 This is a